Back

 VIP Airliners and Helicopters: Separate Pricing Logic

-VIP Airliners (Boeing BBJ 737, Airbus ACJ319neo) are priced on negotiated day-rate or sector-rate structures: typically EUR 28,000–50,000 per flight hour with minimum daily guarantees.
+VIP Airliners (Boeing BBJ 737, Airbus ACJ319neo) are priced on negotiated day-rate or sector-rate structures with minimum daily guarantees.
 They are chartered primarily by royal households, heads of state and large corporate delegations for whom the aircraft is also a meeting room, residence and symbol of authority.
 Pricing is always on request and negotiated directly.

-Helicopter charter prices range from EUR 4,800 for a short transfer (Nice–Monaco, 7 minutes) to EUR 11,500 for a longer sector (Geneva–Courchevel, 45 minutes).
-Helicopter pricing is simpler than fixed-wing: it is primarily driven by flight time, positioning distance and the aircraft type (twin-engine AW139 commands a premium over smaller single-engine types for safety reasons on offshore and overwater sectors).
+Helicopter charter, from a short transfer (Nice–Monaco, 7 minutes) to a longer sector (Geneva–Courchevel, 45 minutes), follows a simpler logic than fixed-wing: it is primarily driven by flight time, positioning distance and the aircraft type (twin-engine AW139 commands a premium over smaller single-engine types for safety reasons on offshore and overwater sectors).
+Each transfer is quoted on request.

 Get a precise, itemised quote for your route